Donations pour in to build new Santa house in Middletown

 MIDDLETOWN, Pa.
 (WHTM) — Donations are pouring in to build a new Santa house in Middletown amid accusations of sexual assault involving the previous house.

-In 2016, Keith Hoffa approached Mayor James Curry saying he owned the Santa house used in Middletown Borough several decades ago.
+In 2016, Keith Hoffa approached Mayor James Curry, saying he owned the Santa house used in Middletown several decades ago.

 In March 2018, Curry discovered Hoffa faced two dozen charges and was accused of sexually abusing nine children over 20 years.